technosar/STD-GRBL/README.md

 ***
 ```
 New features :
+  - powerfull 2/4 cores ARM processor (depending of your application)
   - compatible with GRBL controller and more
   - support ATC (automatic tool change)
   - support tool sensor